mikemackintosh/dTR-IP/README.md

-MySQL-INET6-UDF
+dTR-IP
 ===============

-An improvement of the INET6-UDF's for MySQL 5.5 and lower
+An IPv4/v6 Helper Suite for PHP